and the Baptism of the Spirit

 idea of a court trial and judgment.
 Justification with God implies

-that one has stood before the divine court and has been declared just,
+that one has stood before the divine court and has been forgiven and declared just,

 Being a legal